bumptech/glide/_posts/2017-03-14-configuration.md

 #### UncaughtThrowableStrategy

-When loading a bitmap, if an exception happens (e.g. `OutOfMemoryException`), glide will use a `GlideExecutor.UncaughtThrowableStrategy`.
+When loading a bitmap, if an exception happens (e.g. `OutOfMemoryException`), Glide will use a `GlideExecutor.UncaughtThrowableStrategy`.
 The default strategy is to log the exception in the device logcat.
 The strategy is customizable since glide 4.2.0.
 It can be passed to a disk executor and/or a resize executor:

 ```java